Ennery History, Family Crest & Coats of Arms

 "As late as the 16th cent. a native of Genoa was called in England a Jan(e)way."

 This web page shows only a small excerpt of our Ennery research.
-Another 179 words (13 lines of text) covering the years 1455, 1487, 1636 and 1674 are included under the topic Early Ennery History in all our PDF Extended History products and printed products wherever possible.
+Another 79 words (6 lines of text) covering the years 1562, 1576, 1670, 1715, 1717, 1787, 1636, 1674, 1636, 1633, 1657, 1633, 1628 and 1638 are included under the topic Early Ennery History in all our PDF Extended History products and printed products wherever possible.

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Ennery include Genewy, Genway, Gannaway, Jennaway, Janaway, January, Jennery, Jeneway, Janoway, Janeway, Janaway and many more.